andrewglaros/Old_portfolio/README.md

-andrewglaros.github.io
+Old_portfolio
 ======================

-This repo is my UX and UI portfolio website.
-Check it out!
+This repo is an old UX and UI portfolio.
+Useful JS code inside: blur/fade on scroll and smooth scrolling for anchor links.